 - The calories obtained from eating her young allow the mother to better care for the surviving pups and be strong enough to have another pregnancy

-For mice, as for many in the Animal Kingdom, it’s all about survival of the species, rather than survival of the individual.
+For mice, as for many in the Animal Kingdom, it’s all about the survival of the species, rather than the survival of the individual.
 And the fathers take that very seriously, wanting to ensure that it is their genes specifically that are passed along to the offspring.
 If a male mouse suspects that the litter produced by his mate belongs to another male, he will kill the ones he believes are not his own.

 Sometimes the male mouse doesn’t even have to wait for the babies to be born!
 When a recently impregnated female is separated from her mate, and a new dominant male enters her territory, the female may abort her fetuses.
 It is a decrease in progesterone production, caused by pheromones secreted by the male, that triggers this sudden termination of pregnancy.
 Known as the Bruce Effect, this phenomenon is not unique to mice and happens to other animal species as well.